Complete Guide For Tattoo Aftercare

 After taking the bandage off, you should gently wash the area with warm water and mild antibacterial soap.
 We have a list of the BEST MILD SOAPS to use for tattoo aftercare.
 (Make sure to avoid anything that has parabens, fragrance, or alcohol in it, as all of those ingredients will irritate the new tattoo and sting like you wouldn’t believe.)

-If you don’t want to let your tat air-dry, then using a soft paper towel (like Viva paper towels) to dab it dry is best.
+If you don’t want to let your tat air-dry, then using a soft paper towel (like Viva Paper Towels) to dab it dry is best.
 Cloth towels hang on to more bacteria, and the fibers can get caught in the tattoo scabbing.
+High quality cloth-like paper towels are soft and gentle but won't leave particles behind.
 The key is to be gentle, use mild products, and you’ll be fine.

 - What Products Should I Use For Post-Tattoo Care?